punktDe/oauth2-server/README.md

 If `/oauth/authorize` is called without an authenticated Flow account, the user is automatically redirected to a configurable URL.
 After authentication, the user should be forwarded to `/oauth/approveauthorization` to approve the previously started authorization session.

+### Custom authorization request approval

+Authentication request approval can be extended to fit your projects needs.
+You can put your custom logic into a class implementing the `ApprovalStrategyInterface`.